What is the difference between monitoring and evaluation?

 Monitoring is a continuous process of collecting data throughout the lifecycle of a project.
 It involves the collection, analysis, communication, and use of information about the project’s progress.
 Monitoring systems and procedures should provide the mechanisms for the right information to be provided to the right people at the right time, to help them make informed decisions about project progress.
 Monitoring data should highlight the strengths and weaknesses in project implementation and enable problems to be solved, performance to improve, success to be built on and projects to adapt to changing circumstances.
 Often routine monitoring data feeds into process evaluations as described below.

 Evaluation refers to the systematic assessment of whether a project is achieving its stated goals and objectives as determined at the design stage and/or the extent to which the program has resulted in the anticipated outcomes and impact among the target population and if any unanticipated outcomes or impact have resulted.
-Please see this section for detailed definitions of each of these.
+Please see this resource for detailed definitions of each of these.
 Evaluations often take place at baseline, midterm and endline.
-Evaluation can be distinguished from monitoring and regular review by the following characteristics
+Evaluation can be distinguished from monitoring and regular review by the following characteristics:

 Scope: Evaluations are typically designed to answer focused questions on whether the project outcomes and impacts were achieved, how these impacts were achieved, if the proper objectives and strategies were chosen, and whether the intervention was delivered as designed.